STARTING JANUARY 1, 2015

 On average, a typical household will save 6,450 gallons of water, between $80-$100 in electricity, and $54 in detergent costs on a yearly basis.
 In addition, you will know that you are doing the environment a favor by saving water and energy, and reducing wastewater flows to San Francisco Bay.

 How much does a High Efficiency Washing Machine cost?

 Between $700 and $1,900 prior to receiving the rebate.

-Most water efficient washing machines are front-loading.
-However, there are a few top-loading models.
-Many water-efficient machines are space savers, giving you the option of stacking them with a compatible dryer.
+Many water efficient washing machines are space savers, giving you the option of stacking them with a compatible dryer.
 Most have the same capacity as traditional models, primarily because they do not have a central agitator.

-Funded by the Santa Clara Valley Water District on behalf of the District’s water retailers and the Pacific Gas and Electric Company.
+Funded by the Santa Clara Valley Water District on behalf of the district’s water retailers as well as the Pacific Gas and Electric Company.